 \subsubsection{Conditional Models for Image Restoration}

-DM-based conditional training is also widely employed to recover the high-quality clean image $\mathbf{x}$ from a given degraded image $\mathbf{c}$~\cite{saharia2022image,saharia2022palette,ho2022cascaded,shang2023resdiff, zhao2023wavelet}.
-These works primarily revolve around identifying the task-related features in degraded image as the conditional input for supervised training and recovering the clean image based on the model trained on these core features.
+DM-based conditional training is also widely employed to recover the high-quality clean image $\mathbf{x}$ from a given degraded image $\mathbf{c}$~\citep{saharia2022image,saharia2022palette,ho2022cascaded,shang2023resdiff, zhao2023wavelet}.
+These studies primarily focus on extracting task-relevant features from degraded images to serve as conditional inputs for supervised training, enabling the model to reconstruct clean images based on these essential representations.

-\textit{2.1)}\, \textit{Conditioning on degraded images.} The most straightforward modeling approach is directly conditioning the diffusion model on the given degraded image via channel-wise concatenation.
-Pioneer DM-based super-resolution method SR3 \cite{saharia2022image} concatenates the low-quality reference image with the latent variable $\mathbf{x}_t$ in the channel space of U-Net architecture.
-This simple operation empowers the U-Net architecture to comprehensively capture information in low-resolution image.
-Concurrent SRdiff \cite{li2022srdiff} shifts the generative space of SR3 to the residual space, and models the residuals between paired high and low resolution image to avoid regenerating the structures already existing in the low-resolution image.
-As a result, SRdiff performs on par with SR3 with significantly fewer computations.
-To adapt SR3 to real world restoration tasks, SR3+ \cite{sahak2023denoising} employs second-order degradation simulation to create real-world clean/degraded image pairs to enhance the training dataset.
-Based on SR3~\cite{saharia2022image}, CDM \cite{ho2022cascaded} proposes to cascade super-resolution DMs to enlarge image resolution, and Palette \cite{saharia2022palette} extends to more diverse image restoration tasks via supervised training on corresponding paired clean/degraded image datasets.
+\textit{2.1)}\, \textit{Conditioning on degraded images.} The most straightforward modeling approach involves directly conditioning the diffusion model on the degraded image through channel-wise concatenation.
+A pioneering diffusion-based super-resolution method, SR3 \citep{saharia2022image}, implements this strategy by concatenating the low-quality reference image with the latent variable in the channel dimension of the U-Net architecture.
+This straightforward conditioning mechanism allows the U-Net architecture to comprehensively capture the informative content of the low-resolution image.
+Concurrent work SRDiff \citep{li2022srdiff} shifts the generative space of SR3 to the residual space, modeling the difference between paired high- and low-resolution images to avoid reconstructing structures already present in the low-resolution input.
+As a result, SRDiff achieves performance comparable to SR3 while requiring significantly less computational cost.
+To adapt SR3 for real-world restoration scenarios, SR3+ \citep{sahak2023denoising} introduces second-order degradation simulation to construct more realistic clean/degraded image pairs, thereby enriching the training dataset.
+Building upon SR3 \citep{saharia2022image}, CDM \citep{ho2022cascaded} proposes a cascaded framework of super-resolution diffusion models to progressively upscale image resolution, while Palette \citep{saharia2022palette} extends the SR3 framework to a broader range of image restoration tasks through supervised training on task-specific paired datasets.